Elegant EUROPEAN RUGS in Chicago | Rouzati Rugs

 3. Spanish and Portuguese Rugs

 Rugs from Spain and Portugal have their own unique character.
-Influenced by Moorish designs, Spanish rugs often incorporate geometric patterns and bold color schemes.
+Spanish rugs, in particular, feature bold geometric patterns that are influenced by Moorish art and architecture, with many design motifs reflecting architectural elements and styles.
 Alpujarra rugs from Spain and Arraiolos rugs from Portugal are two traditional styles that have gained popularity for their durability and simple yet striking designs.

 4. Axminster and Wilton Rugs (England)